cronica-it/preview/website/events/1994-rose/index.md

 The EurOpen GB was organized on Saturday and Sunday as usual (5-6th November).
 3 members from GURU board could attend this time the meeting.

-Monday morning (7th of November) Richard Stallman offered a presentation to the students from Computer Science Department at the University "Politehnica" Bucharest.
+Monday morning (7th of November) Richard Stallman offered a presentation to the students from Computer Science Department at the University „Politehnica” Bucharest.